 - Fancy.
 Stories about Slow Food often focus on elaborate gourmet dishes loaded with fancy ingredients like organic radicchio, portobello mushrooms, or pancetta.
 This gives a misleading impression that Slow Food has to be fancy or complicated, which isn’t the case.
 A perfectly simple meal, such as a bowl of chili, can be Slow Food as long as the chili is made from fresh, whole ingredients instead of poured out of a can.
 In fact, part of the goal of the Slow Food movement is to honor the traditional recipes of the place you live.
 Switching completely from this kind of traditional fare to “nouvelle cuisine” completely misses the point.

 - Organic.
-In its FAQ, Slow Food USA stresses that Slow Food doesn’t have to be organic food.
+Slow Food USA stresses that Slow Food doesn’t have to be organic food.
 It points out that there are many small farms that grow food in ways that are healthy for workers and for the planet, but don’t have organic certification because they can’t afford it or can’t meet the strict rules for certification.
 At the same time, there are some farms that meet all the technical requirements for organic growing, yet aren’t always fair to their workers or kind to their animals.
 The group concludes that the best way to meet the Slow Food goal of eating “clean” is to “learn the story behind your food,” and choose food from farms whose practices match your values.